 As time progressed and religion became more structured and regimented, the ranks of “the learned” became as orderly as any government.
 “Good ideas” (don’t steal from your neighbor) became “laws” of society, and for all of the good this accomplished, it also entrenched religion into the very fabric of the governance of society and, therefore, religion came to be a governing body.
 This turned guides (priests) into overlords (priests), judges (also priests), and executioners (see Malleus Maleficarum, the Inquisition, the burning times, the Crusades, etc.).

-This means that the old concepts of the Hierophant Card once represented have been changed prior to the card’s creation, even though it carries the old name, symbolic of the teachings mystery schools to this day seek to espouse.
-This makes the Hierophant Card dualistic and variable in interpretation (depending on one’s view of “organized religion”).
+This means that the old concepts of The Hierophant once represented have been changed prior to the card’s creation, even though it carries the old name, symbolic of the teachings mystery schools to this day seek to espouse.
+This makes The Hierophant dualistic and variable in interpretation (depending on one’s view of “organized religion”).